-Cell phones are to be turned to "silent" during student contact time.
+Cell phones are not allowed when working with students.
 Staff will not talk on cell phones, send text messages, play games, or access social media during student contact time.
 Personal calls should be made and text messages should be sent during scheduled breaks.
 Staff should not post work-related information on social media/the internet.
+Failure to follow this policy will lead to disciplinary action, up to and including termination.